MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-get-started.md

 ## Disconnect a workspace from Git

-Only a workspace admin can disconnect a workspace from an Git Repo.
+Only a workspace admin can disconnect a workspace from a Git Repo.
 If you’re not an admin, ask your admin for help with disconnecting.
 If you’re an admin and want to disconnect your repo, follow these steps:

 1. Go to **Workspace settings**
 1. Select **Git integration**